-This easy pumpkin cheesecake is so rich and creamy, with the perfect amount of spice in both the filling AND the graham cracker crust.
+This easy gluten free pumpkin cheesecake is so rich and creamy, with the perfect amount of spice in both the filling AND the graham cracker crust.

 Okay, get ready because I think I may have just come up with the perfect Thanksgiving dessert.
 I mentioned in my chocolate chip pumpkin bread post that I've never been a fan of pumpkin pie... at least not the ones you get at the store.
 I just always feel like there's way too much pumpkin (although maybe that's the point? ha) and the spices are too overwhelming.
 Enter: my easy pumpkin cheesecake.